 The recent spate of coward punches and alcohol-fuelled street violence has been the focus of much public debate and these acts are in no way a reflection of what we seek to stand for as a fair and moral society.
 They are mindless acts of violence committed by individuals detached from what it means to be a respectable and decent citizen.

 But rather than attacking the offenders who have committed these crimes, why don't we instead put our energy into changing the culture that has created them?

-If we are to develop decent Australian citizens, and make lasting changes to prevent these acts, we must take action and engage our people to recognise the shared values that they are responsible for upholding.
+If we are to develop decent Australian citizens and make lasting changes to prevent these acts, we must take action and engage our people to recognise the shared values that they are responsible for upholding.

-What we require is an Australian model committed to making lasting cultural change, a change for good, a change for peace and a stand against the destructive mentality that exists on our streets.
+What we require is an Australian model committed to making a lasting cultural change, a change for good, a change for peace and a stand against the destructive mentality that exists on our streets.

 One idea that has been put forward is the idea of an Australian program based on the values of the US Peace Corps.

 On Australia Day 1988, at the bicentenary of white settlement, Geoffrey Robertson lamented that ''there was no equivalent of the Peace Corps or the Volunteer Services Organisation''.

 On the 50th anniversary of the US Peace Corps in 2011, Australia Day ambassador P.J.
 Shanmugan argued that it ''would be wise to invest and model a program similar to the Peace Corps and engage it fully in our region'' and that Australia had no ''cultural school or institution to send abroad to promote Australian values, history or culture''.

 There are two government-run programs at present that allow Australians to make a positive use of their time and skills in helping developing nations.